 Past actions that have already occurred and present actions are integrated into the existing baseline conditions discussed above.
-TVA has received two proposals for marinas in the same vicinity on Norris Reservoir, Powell River mile 8.1R.
-TVA prepared environmental assessments for each request, including detailed recreation analysis for the total slips for both proposals to examine appropriateness and potential cumulative impacts to recreation.

-Accounting for both facilities the estimates for recreational boating density increased to 354 boating units with 11.1 surface acres per boating unit for weekday boating.
+TVA has received two proposals for marinas in the same vicinity on Norris reservoir, Powell River mile 8.1R.
+TVA developed environmental assessments for each request, including detailed recreation analysis for both projects to examine appropriateness and potential cumulative impacts to recreation.
+Section 26a of the Act requires that TVA's approval be obtained prior any water-based construction activities.
+Accounting for both facilities, the estimates for recreational boating density increased to 354 boating units with 11.1 surface acres per boating unit for weekday boating.
 Non-holiday weekend days are estimated to have 590 boating units with 6.7 acres per boating unit.
 Peak use on holiday weekend days with both proposals is estimated at 826 boating units with 4.8 surface acres per boating unit.
 The average increase in boating units across the three estimates for weekday, non-holiday weekend days, and holiday weekend days is approximately 16.8%.

 TVA's recreational analysis of the cumulative effects of the additional slips proposed would not significantly change the character of the study area.
-The study area would currently be classified as an urban setting during peak summer holiday times and average summer weekends, and suburban on an average summer weekday.
-With the addition of the slips included in both proposals, peak summer holidays and average summer weekend days would remain urban, and average weekdays would remain suburban.
+The study area is currently classified as urban during peak summer holiday times and average summer weekends, and suburban on an average summer weekday.
+With the addition of all slips included in both proposals, peak summer holidays and average summer weekend days would remain urban, and average weekdays would remain suburban.
 Therefore, the study area is able to accommodate the additional wet boating slips from both proposals without significant cumulative impacts.